gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 Fix production issue | hotfix-1.2.1 | 8 | 1.2.1-r8
 Release to production | master | 9 | 1.2.1

-This pattern reflects the natural order of “strength” of releases when sorting packages by version, as well.
+This pattern reflects the natural order of "strength" of releases when sorting packages by version, as well.
 When I have to bump the version number, I prefer incrementing it manually on release and hotfix creation in the shared metadata file and committing it to the repository.
 This way it propagates is through merging, as everything else, and I will always have the correct actual values for the local clones too.

 ### Deployments

-The first line of defense for making sure we do not accidentally deploy packages to “wrong” environments is to block package creation.
+The first line of defense for making sure we do not accidentally deploy packages to "wrong" environments is to block package creation.
 Aside from the regular techniques like failing the whole CI build, when unit tests fail, we can utilize [protected branches][GitHubProtectedBranches].
 <br/>
 Using the concept of [lifecycles][OctopusLifecycles] in [Octopus Deploy][Octopus], we can control the propagation of an actual release through the different environments.
 In the above flow, however, we have different artifacts and new releases for the various stages, so what we need is controlling where a release can enter the deployment pipeline: